 ADVERTISEMENT

-Casio has made a bold design choice with the successor to its PX-160 model: The Casio PX-S1000 honors the genre of portable pianos with its slim appearance while also enhancing proven qualities.
+Casio made a bold design choice with the successor to its PX-160 model: The Casio PX-S1000 honors the portable piano genre with its sleek design while enhancing its tried-and-true features.

 ADVERTISEMENT